Tags in ioL all fall into one of 4 main categories.

 <result:scalar|add 1,1>

-The following table shows which ephemeral logic tags are implicitly wrapped in scalars vs vectors when a name is attached to them:
+The following table shows which transient logic tags are implicitly wrapped in scalars vs vectors when a name is attached to them: